kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Overfitting

-Models chase noise.
+Models chase noise
-Training error drops.
+Training error drops
 Test error rises

 > Overfitting occurs when models memorize training data including noise, failing to generalize to new examples.
 It's like a student who memorizes answers without understanding concepts - performs perfectly on practice tests but fails on new questions.